ArabianCIF/engine/README.md

 # engine

-This app is optimized for PC.I don't recommend for use with smartphones.
+This app is optimized for PC.
+I don't recommend for use with smartphones.
+If you used the app with your smartphones, Its UI may do not doing good.

 ## Getting Started